-During the first half of the program, orientation includes a review of the PBT Student Handbook and course Syllabi, an overview of Canvas and course organization, expectations of students, the class schedule, and other information pertinent to the program.
-In the second half of the program, or clinical orientation will focus on clinical documentation, professional behavior, taking the ASCP, and completing the onboarding process.
+During the first half of the program, orientation includes a review of the PBT Student Handbook and course Syllabi, an overview of Canvas and course organization, expectations of students, the class schedule, and clinical on-boarding.
+The second half of the program will focus on clinical externship at the clinical site, professional behavior, personal responsibility, and taking the ASCP, PBT Registry, AMT, (RPT) Registry, or other national phlebotomy registry.